PJSoftware/100-days-of-code/log.md

 # Pete's Log: 100 Days Of Code Challenge (Round 1)

+## Day 39: April 29, 2020: Wednesday

+More of the same.
+Fixed the problems I had.

 ## Day 38: April 28, 2020: Tuesday

 Once more.
 Primarily bug fixes, digging through the new codebase to find the two or three subtle bugs that were causing the whole thing to fail.